shutterstock/public-api-javascript-sdk/docs/EditorialVideoApi.md

 **License editorial video content**

 This endpoint gets licenses for one or more editorial videos.
 You must specify the country and one or more editorial videos to license.
+The download links in the response are valid for 8 hours.

 ### Example